Uamhan/Theory-of-Algorithms-SHA-256/README.md

 # Theory of Algorithms -  SHA256 Implementation.

+This is an implementation of the Sha-256 hashing algorithm done for G.M.I.T's Thoery of algorithms module.
+This implementation is an educational exercise and as such should not be used for real world aplication.

 ### Installation

 First we need to install a C compiler if you do not already have one.
 A C compiler known as GCC can be found at